 ISIS case: NIA raids at Thanjavur district and Tiruchirapalli city

-New Delhi, Nov 30: The National Investigation Agency has conducted raids in Tamil Nadu in connection with the Islamic State case.
+New Delhi, Nov 30: The National Investigation Agency (NIA) has conducted raids in Tamil Nadu in connection with the Islamic State case.

 The raids were conducted in Thanjavur district and Tiruchirapalli city of Tamil Nadu based on warrants issued by NIA Special Court, Ernakulam.

-A case was registered against 6 persons from Coimbatore, based on the information that the accused persons and their associates had been propagating the ideology of the ISIS.
+A case was registered against six persons from Coimbatore, based on the information that the accused persons and their associates had been propagating the ideology of the ISIS.

 Attack on Congress convoy: NIA arrests key lady naxalite